List on Bids44 →

 Factors That Affect Yamaha FZ-S V4 Resale Value

-Number of Owners.
-Single-owner bikes are always preferred.
-Each additional owner typically reduces the value by ₹2,000-₹4,000, as it suggests potential issues or higher wear and tear.
+Number of Previous Owners.
+A single-owner bike is always preferred.
+Each additional owner typically reduces the value by ₹2,000-₹4,000, as it suggests more varied usage patterns and potentially less consistent maintenance.

 Maintenance Cost Breakdown (India, 2026)